Need help? We are available to speak to you 7 days a weekRead More

 If you apply for the temporary stage (Subclass 820 or 309), you will be granted a temporary visa first, which allows you to live and work in Australia.
 After meeting specific criteria, you can apply for the permanent stage (Subclass 801 or 100) when eligible.
 This typically occurs two years after lodging your initial application.

-If you’re unsure how to apply for a Partner visa or have any questions, get in touch with one of our experienced agents, who can help guide you through the process.
+If you’re unsure how to apply for a Partner visa or have any questions, contact one of our experienced agents, who can help guide you through the process.

 How long do you have to be together for Partner visa Australia eligibility?